scy/votonic/README.md

 I’m using [this RS485 USB adapter](https://www.amazon.de/USB-RS485-Adapter-mit-Gehäuse/dp/B00I9H5J02).

-If you want to look at the raw data using `hexump`, I’d use something like
+If you want to look at the raw data using `hexdump`, I’d use something like

 ```sh
 stdbuf -i0 -o0 -e0 hexdump -Cv /dev/ttyWHATEVER